GO WEST – A ROAD TRIP IN THE HEART OF THE FJORDS

 Go West – A Road Trip in Western Norway

 Season – Summer.
-This also depends on whether the roads closed in winter are open.
+This also depends on whether the winter-closed roads are open.

 This Road Trip starts and ends in Oslo.
 Drive from Oslo via Hamar and Lillehammer.
 At Hamar we recommend you to visit Domkirkeodden which is a cathedral from the middle age.
 Here you can join a Musical Tour in the cathedral, which is also a museum.
 This is said to leave the visitors both speechless and overwhelmed.